The one article about Hoisting to rule them all.

 Hoisting for variables declared with var

 During the creation phase, the JS engine will store it in a memory space with a special value undefined.
-Hence if you try to access it before its declaration, you will get an error, and you will be able to access it with value = undefined.
+Hence if you try to access it before its declaration, you will not get an error, and you will be able to access it with value = undefined.

-In this case, the variable declared with var keyword in the global scope(not inside any function or block), then the variable will be stored as the property of widndow which is a global object.
+In this case, the variable declared with var keyword in the global scope(not inside any function or block), then the variable will be stored as the property of window which is a global object.
 You can read more about scopes here.

 console.log(x); // undefined